-Teaching kids to write stories is a year-long process.
+Teaching how to write a narrative, or story writing?
+It’s a year-long process.
 To build strong structure, use these four steps.
 1) Begin with a simple story line.
 2) Help them focus on the compelling part.
 3) Use the story arc.
 4) Add dialogue that shows characters’ traits and motivations.

 Every story begins with a good idea.
 As the year progresses, kids can develop lists of stories they’d like to write.